2014 PBA Commissioner's Cup finals

-The 2014 Philippine Basketball Association (PBA) Commissioner's Cup Finals was the best-of-5 championship series of the 2014 PBA Commissioner's Cup, and the conclusion of the conference's playoffs.
+The 2014 Philippine Basketball Association (PBA) Commissioner's Cup finals was the best-of-5 championship series of the 2014 PBA Commissioner's Cup, and the conclusion of the conference's playoffs.
 The Talk 'N Text Tropang Texters and the San Mig Super Coffee competed for the 14th Commissioner's Cup championship and the 111th overall championship contested by the league.
+The format was shortened to a best-of-5 format instead of the usual best-of-7 due to changes in the season calendar to accommodate Gilas Pilipinas's participation in the 2014 FIBA Basketball World Cup and the 2014 Asian Games.

 This championship was also the first PBA finals series that aired in high-definition television for Cignal Digital TV subscribers.

 Prior the finals series, Talk 'N Text had a 13-0 record, sweeping both the elimination (nine games) and playoff (four games) rounds.
 San Mig Super Coffee however won the championship after defeating Talk 'N Text in their finals series, 3-1.

 Background

 San Mig Super Coffee Mixers

 San Mig Super Coffee finished 6th place after the elimination round with a 4-5 record.
 The team was pitted with the defending champions Alaska in a best-of-three quarterfinal series.
 Alaska won the first game, 86-77 and was on verge of eliminating San Mig Coffee.
 The Mixers managed to win the next two games to advance to the semifinal round against Air21 Express, an unexpected semifinalist after they had eliminated the second seeded San Miguel Beermen, who had a twice-to-beat advantage.

 Led by the 41-year-old Asi Taulava, they won the first game against the Mixers, 103-100.
 San Mig Coffee went on to win the next two games to grab the series lead and was one win away in clinching a finals berth.
 However, the Express went on a three-point shooting spree on Game 4, and forced a rubber match.
 Game 5 was eventually won by the Mixers, 99-83.